 Charlotte is a consultant in the Pensions team.
 She advises clients on a range of issues alongside a strategic role in thought leadership, client relationship management and business development.

 Charlotte joined Travers Smith in 2014 from The Pensions Regulator (TPR).
 She has particular expertise in the legal aspects of employer covenant and TPR's powers.
 She also has an interest in defined contribution (DC) and master trusts.

-At the Pensions Regulator, Charlotte advised on major developments in DB legislative change, strategy and operations between 2007 and 2014.
-These included: the new clearance guidance and policy; major changes to anti-avoidance powers; the Regulator's input into employer debt legislation; the Regulated Apportionment Arrangement statement and policy; the importance of statutory "employer" definitions and other legal aspects of covenant; policy responses to market developments (including Asset-Backed-Contributions); responses to Lehman, Bonas and other judgments.
+At the Pensions Regulator, Charlotte advised on major developments in defined benefit (DB) legislative change, strategy and operations between 2007 and 2014.
+These included the new clearance guidance and policy, major changes to anti-avoidance powers, the Regulator's input into employer debt legislation, the Regulated Apportionment Arrangement statement and policy, the importance of statutory "employer" definitions and other legal aspects of covenant, policy responses to market developments (including asset-backed-contributions), and responses to Lehman, Bonas and other judgments.
 She was also involved in a number of high-profile anti-avoidance and other cases.

 Charlotte trained and qualified at another leading City practice, where she advised trustee, employer and private equity clients on the full range of pensions issues, including corporate transactions with a pension scheme focus.

 Charlotte is a member of the Association of Pension Lawyers and of Travers Smith's Gender Balance Group.
 She is also part of the Travers Smith team providing award-winning advice to Refugees at Home, a charity which was set up in close partnership with the firm's CSR Programme.